-Stepper motor, as a special motor for control, is the actuator of converting electric pulse into angular displacement.
+A stepper motor, a type of motor specifically designed for control, converts electric pulses into angular displacement.

-When the stepping driver receives a pulse signal, it drives the stepping motor to rotate at a fixed angle in the set direction (called “step angle”).
+When the stepper driver receives a pulse signal, it causes the stepper motor to rotate at a predetermined fixed angle, known as the “step angle,” in the specified direction.

-It rotates step by step at a fixed step angle.
+The motor rotates step-by-step at the fixed step angle.

 The working principle of stepper motor driver

-The stepper motor needs to be driven by a special stepper motor driver, which is composed of impulse control unit, power drive unit and protection unit.
+A stepper motor requires a specialized stepper motor driver to operate.
+This driver consists of an impulse control unit, a power drive unit, and a protection unit.

-The power drive unit amplifies the pulse generated by the pulse generation control unit and is directly coupled with the stepping motor, which belongs to the power interface between the stepping motor and the microcontroller.
+The power drive unit amplifies the pulses generated by the impulse control unit and is directly connected to the stepper motor, serving as the power interface between the stepper motor and the microcontroller.

-Control instruction unit receives the pulse and direction signals, the corresponding pulse generating control unit generates a set of the corresponding pulse and then sent to the stepper motor through the power drive unit.
-The stepping motor turns a step angle in the corresponding direction.
+The control instruction unit receives pulse and direction signals and generates a set of corresponding pulses, which are then transmitted to the stepper motor through the power drive unit.

-The stepper motor has some important technical data, such as maximum static torque, starting frequency and operating frequency.
+The stepper motor has several key technical specifications, such as maximum static torque, starting frequency, and operating frequency.

-Generally speaking, the smaller the step distance angle, the greater the maximum static torque of the motor, the higher the starting frequency and operating frequency.
+Generally, the smaller the step angle, the greater the maximum static torque, and the higher the starting and operating frequencies.

-Therefore, the operation mode emphasizes the subdivision drive technology.
+Therefore, the operation mode places a strong emphasis on subdivision drive technology.

-This method improves the rotation moment and resolution of the stepping motor and completely eliminates the low-frequency oscillation of the motor.
+This method improves the stepper motor’s torque and resolution and completely eliminates low-frequency oscillation.

-So subdivision drive performance is better than other types of drives.
+As a result, subdivision drive performance is superior to other types of drives.

-The rotor inside the servo motor is a permanent magnet.
-The driver controls U/V/W three-phase electricity to form an electromagnetic field.
-The rotor rotates under the action of this magnetic field, and the motor’s own encoder feedback signal to the driver.
-The driver adjusts the rotation angle of the rotor according to the feedback value and target value.
+The rotor inside a servo motor is a permanent magnet.
+The driver controls U/V/W three-phase electricity to create an electromagnetic field, causing the rotor to rotate under the influence of this magnetic field.
+The motor’s own encoder provides feedback signals to the driver, which adjusts the rotor’s rotation angle based on the feedback value and target value.

 The working principle of the servo motor

-In an automatic control system, the servo motor is used as an actuator to convert the received electrical signal into angular displacement or angular velocity on the motor shaft and then output.
+The servo motor, also referred to as an executive motor, is used as an actuator in automatic control systems to convert received electrical signals into angular displacement or angular velocity on the motor shaft.

-Brushless servo motor in DC servo motor has better performance than brush servo motor.
+However, brushless servo motors in DC servo motors perform better than brush servo motors.

 The working principle of servo motor driver

-The actuator controls U/V/W three-phase electricity to form an electromagnetic field in which the rotor rotates.
+The actuator controls U/V/W three-phase electricity to generate an electromagnetic field, causing the rotor to rotate.

-At the same time, the motor’s own encoder feedback signal to the driver.
-The driver adjusts the rotation angle of the rotor according to the feedback value and target value.
+The driver adjusts the rotor’s rotation angle based on the feedback value and the desired target value.

 Brush DC servo motor drive:

-The working principle of the motor is the same as that of ordinary DC motor.
+The operating principle of the motor is similar to that of a standard DC motor.

-The actuator is a three-loop structure, which is the current loop, speed loop and position loop from inside to outside.
+The actuator has a three-loop structure, consisting of a current loop, speed loop, and position loop, arranged in order from the inside out.

 Brushless DC servo motor drive:

-The power supply is DC, which is converted into U/V/W ac power through the internal three-phase inverter.
+The power source is DC, which is transformed into U/V/W AC power by an internal three-phase inverter.

-The driver also adopts the three-loop control structure (current loop, speed loop, position loop), and the driving control principle is the same as above.
+The driver also employs a three-loop control structure (current loop, speed loop, position loop), and its driving control principle is the same as previously described.

 AC servo motor drive:

-It can be divided into two modules: the power panel and the control panel with independent functions.
+The system can be divided into two separate modules: the power panel and the control panel, each with distinct functions.

-Control panel output PWM signals through the corresponding algorithm, as a drive circuit of the drive signal, to change the output power of inverter, in order to achieve the purpose of the three-phase permanent magnet synchronous AC servo motor control.
+The control panel outputs PWM signals through a corresponding algorithm, serving as the drive circuit for the drive signal, to modify the output power of the inverter and achieve control of the three-phase permanent magnet synchronous AC servo motor.

-The power drive unit first rectifies the input three-phase electricity or municipal electricity through the three-phase full-bridge rectifier circuit and obtains the corresponding direct current electricity.
+The power drive unit first converts the input three-phase electricity or municipal electricity into direct current electricity through a three-phase full-bridge rectifier circuit.

-The three-phase permanent magnet synchronous AC servo motor is driven by the commutator of the three-phase sinusoidal PWM voltage-type inverter after a good three-phase or municipal rectifier.
-It is simply an AC-DC-AC converter process.
+The three-phase permanent magnet synchronous AC servo motor is then driven by the commutator of a three-phase sinusoidal PWM voltage-type inverter, following the rectification of three-phase or municipal electricity.

-The control unit is the core of the whole AC servo system, realizing the system position control, speed control, torque and current control.
+The control unit is the core of the entire AC servo system and performs system position control, speed control, torque control, and current control.

 Performance comparison of the servo motor and stepper motor

-The more phase and beat the stepping motor has, the more accurate it will be.
+The more phases and beats a stepping motor has, the greater its accuracy.

-The servo motor takes blocks from its own encoder.
-The more scale the encoder has, the higher the precision.
+The servo motor obtains feedback from its own encoder, and the more scales the encoder has, the higher its precision.

-The output torque of stepping motor decreases with the increase of speed and decreases sharply at high speed.
+The output torque of a stepper motor decreases with an increase in speed and drops significantly at high speeds.

-The servo motor is constant torque output in rated speed and constant power output in rated speed.
+In contrast, a servo motor provides constant torque output at its rated speed and constant power output at its rated speed.

-The stepper motor does not have overload capacity, and the servo motor has a strong overload capacity.
+A stepper motor lacks overload capacity, while a servo motor possesses strong overload capacity.

-AC servo drive system is closed-loop control.
-The driver of the servo motor can directly be sampling the feedback signal of the motor encoder.
-The internal position ring and speed ring are formed.
-Generally, the stepping motor will not lose step or overshoot, so the control performance is more reliable.
+On the other hand, the AC servo drive system uses closed-loop control.
+The servo motor’s driver samples the motor encoder’s feedback signal directly, forming internal position and speed control loops.
+As a result, stepper motors are less likely to lose step or overshoot, making the control performance more reliable.

 Speed Response Performance

-It takes hundreds of milliseconds for the stepper motor to accelerate from static to operating speed.
+Stepper motors take hundreds of milliseconds to accelerate from a static state to operating speed.